 What websites do you like?

 Designers tend to get carried away by their idea of a beautiful design.
 But don’t forget, you are designing a website for the client and they need to be happy.
-Knowing what websites clients like or do not like can help you understand their expectation and since you are an artist, I am sure you can find a way to build a website that’s best for the client’s business in terms of layout, looks and functionality, but deliver what the client wants at the same time.
+Knowing what websites clients like or do not like can help you understand their expectation and since you are an artist, I am sure you can find a way to build a website that’s best for the client’s business in terms of layout, looks and functionality, and deliver what the client wants at the same time.

 What features do you want your new website to have?

 Is it an e-commerce website that you are building, does it need a shopping cart or payment plugins?
-Does it need to have a blog page as well?
+Does it need to have a blog as well?
 Social media integration is also one of the features your client might want.
-To build trust among your client’s customers, the website might need a testimonial page or case studies.
+To build trust among your client’s customers, the website might need a testimonials page or case studies.
 Some of these are determined by the industry and your client’s business, while some are optional and could be left out.
 What’s important is to clarify the list of features with the client before the project starts.

 When are you planning to launch your website?